Official says oil tanker hit by bomb-carrying drone off Oman | Law-Order

 Official says oil tanker hit by bomb-carrying drone off Oman

-An oil tanker off the coast of Oman has been struck by a bomb-carrying drone amid heightened tensions with Iran, an official said on Wednesday.The attack happened Tuesday night off the coast of Oman, the Mideast-based defence official told The Associated Press.
+An oil tanker associated with an Israeli billionaire has been struck by a bomb-carrying drone off the coast of Oman amid heightened tensions with Iran, an official told said on Wednesday.The attack happened Tuesday night off the coast of Oman, the Mideast-based defence official the Associated Press.

 - Country: